liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 With the WSDL specified, Eclipse automatically adds the auxiliary files and libraries required to consume that web service.
 Nifty!

-Let's look at the code that locates and invokes operations to add a new UserGroup named `MyUserGroup` and assign to it a User with screen name `test`:
+Here's the code that locates and invokes operations to add a new UserGroup named `MyUserGroup` and assign to it a User with screen name `test`:

     import java.net.URL;